 In the gospels, Jesus said this,

 Have you not read that He who created them from the beginning MADE THEM MALE AND FEMALE, and said, “FOR THIS REASON A MAN SHALL LEAVE HIS FATHER AND MOTHER AND BE JOINED TO HIS WIFE, AND THE TWO SHALL BECOME ONE FLESH”?
-(NASB) Matt.
-19:4-5
+(NASB) Matthew 19:4-5

 Notice that a husband and a wife become one flesh.
 How do one husband and two or more wives become one flesh?
 The answer is obvious.

-In 1 Cor.
+In 1 Corinthians.
 7:2 we also discover that the Holy Spirit commands a man and a woman each to have one mate.
 The Greek uses the singular and not the plural in the wording “own wife” and “own husband.”

 The implication is strong that they own each other.